On the Liouville property for fully nonlinear equations with superlinear first-order terms: Introduction

 The question of non-existence of non-trivial solutions to linear and nonlinear partial differential equations and inequalities satisfying one or two-side bounds - usually called \textit{Liouville-type property} - has been widely investigated in the literature.
 This qualitative property is crucial in many theoretical aspects of PDEs, ranging from regularity theory to quantitative properties, see e.g. the monographs \cite{QS,VeronBook}.

-For solutions, the Liouville property is usually obtained as a consequence of the (invariant) Harnack inequality, see e.g. \cite{CC, GT,KL,Landis}.
-Other ways to deduce Liouville-type results for solutions to PDEs are based on mean-value formulas \cite{BLU, Nelson} or on a priori gradient estimates, that can be derived either via the Ishii-Lions method \cite{PP}, or via Bernstein-type methods, as started in \cite{SP, Serrin} , both for elliptic and parabolic equations, see also the recent work \cite{Chang}.
+The Liouville property for solutions to PDEs is usually obtained as a consequence of the (invariant) Harnack inequality, see e.g. \cite{CC, GT,KL,Landis}.
+Other ways to deduce such Liouville-type results are based on mean-value formulas \cite{BLU, Nelson} or on a priori gradient estimates, that can be derived either via maximum principle methods, as in \cite{PP}, or via Bernstein-type methods, as started in \cite{SP, Serrin} , both for elliptic and parabolic equations, see also the recent work \cite{Chang} along with the discussion and references in \cite{CM}.
 We refer also to \cite{LiNew} for a quite different approach based on a comparison principle on punctured domains and to \cite{PZ} for probabilistic methods as well as for a discussion on control theoretic interpretations.

 The case of solutions to partial differential inequalities satisfying a one-side bound is somehow different.
 It is well-known that superharmonic (subharmonic) functions bounded from below (above) in $\R^N$ are constants provided that $N\leq2$.
 This result can be obtained via the Hadamard three-circle theorem \cite[Theorem 29 Ch.
 2]{PW} or via different methods involving the existence of a so-called Lyapunov function (alternatively known as Khas'minskii test, cf \cite{MPcomm} and the references therein), see \cite[Theorem 2.1 and Remark 2.2]{BG_lio1}, \cite[Theorem 2.1]{BC} and also \cite[p.
 230-(ii)]{Pigola}.
 The underlying motive is the unboundedness of the fundamental solution of the Laplace equation.
 This result is sharp as there exist counterexamples in higher dimensions, see the introduction in \cite{BG_lio1}.
 Nonetheless, it is also by now well-known that the perturbation of second-order operators with suitable nonlinearities, such as zero-th and first-order terms, allows to recover the Liouville property in higher dimensions.